espressomd/espresso/doc/sphinx/analysis.rst

 Center of mass
 ~~~~~~~~~~~~~~

-analyze centermass
+:meth:`espressomd.system.analysis.centermass`

-Returns the center of mass of particles of the given type.
+Returns the center of mass of particles of the given type given by `part_type`.

 .. _Moment of inertia matrix: